OpenDataScotland/jkan/_datasets/stirling+council-young+people+living+in+income+deprivation.md

 ---
 category:
 - Elections / Politics
-date_created: Young People Living in Income Deprivation (PDF)
+date_created: '2022-08-16'
-date_updated: '2022-08-16T16:03:40.874521'
+date_updated: '2022-10-07'
 license: https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/
 maintainer: Stirling Council
 notes: '<p><strong>Sourced from <a href="https://scotland.shinyapps.io/ScotPHO_profiles_tool/">Public
-  Health Information for Scotland ScotPHO)</a> data for each calendar year since 2011, in addition to the overall value for the Stirling Council area, this dataset details, by relevant Intermediate Zone, the number of young people between the ages of zero and 25 living in the most income deprived 20% of the population.</strong>\r\n\r\n<strong>A printable version of the last five years\u2019 available data is provided in portable document format (PDF).</strong>\r\n\r\n<strong>Defined by the </strong><a href="https://www.scotlandscensus.gov.uk/variables-classification/sns-data-zone-2011#:~:text=The%20data%20zone%20geography%20covers,around%20500%20to%201%2C000%20residents."><strong>Scottish
+  Health Information for Scotland (ScotPHO)</a> data for each calendar year since 2011, in addition to the overall value for the Stirling Council area, this dataset details, by relevant Intermediate Zone, the number of young people between the ages of zero and 25 living in the most income deprived 20% of the population.</strong>\r\n\r\n<strong>A printable version of the last five years\u2019 available data is provided in portable document format (PDF).</strong>\r\n\r\n<strong>Defined by the </strong><a href="https://www.scotlandscensus.gov.uk/variables-classification/sns-data-zone-2011#:~:text=The%20data%20zone%20geography%20covers,around%20500%20to%201%2C000%20residents."><strong>Scottish
   Neighbourhood Statistics (SNS) Data Zone 2011</strong></a><strong> geography, Intermediate